-This is a video of the songs Bird dog, and Till I kissed you, by the Everly Brothers.
+This is a video of the song Bird dog, by the Everly Brothers.

 From the BBC: